Golden Hour Bundle

 Resuscitation, Stabilization, Golden Hour & Thermorgulation

-These two presentations share information foundational to the early care of preterm neonates.
+These two presentations share information foundational to the early care of preterm neonates in the delivery room and NICU admission.
 The first few hours of life have significant impact on survival and long-term impact on outcomes.
-These two presentations focus on essential tasks in the delivery room and admission to the NICU including Thermoregulation which is a key component of both early and ongoing management in the preterm neonate.
-Both presentations include management strategies and stress the importance of standardization of processes, communication, and teamwork.
+These two presentations focus on essential tasks in the delivery room and admission to the NICU including thermoregulation which is a key component of both early and ongoing management in the preterm neonate.
+Both presentations include management strategies and stress the importance of standardization of processes, communication and teamwork, and parental engagement.
+Quality improvement considerations are also included.

 1. Give examples of three equipment or process requirements unique to the resuscitation of the small baby.